anquanscan/sec-tools/README.md

 [ablayer](https://github.com/j-angnoe/ablayer): Ablayer - Mix local sources and proxied sources
 [vault-demo](https://github.com/sethvargo/vault-demo): Walkthroughs and scripts for my @HashiCorp Vault talks
 [Omnis-Dead-Frontier-2-PrivateCheat](https://github.com/TheEnd1337/Omnis-Dead-Frontier-2-PrivateCheat): Dead Frontier 2 PrivateCheat with 50 FEATURES INCLUDING AIMBOT + ESP AND A LOT MORE
 [pcapfilter](https://github.com/D3f0/pcapfilter): Command line tool for packet filtering and manipulation using scapy
+[Wifi-Brute](https://github.com/Cyber-Dioxide/Wifi-Brute): A tool to crack a wifi password with a help of wordlist.
+This may take long to crack a wifi depending upon number of passwords your wordlist contains.
+Also it is slower as compared to social media accounts cracking.
+I've made enough efforts to make it as fast as possible